521.000 - Health, Safety and Emergency Management

 Each area/organizational unit safety committee includes one-half members selected by the administration of the area and one-half members who volunteer or are selected by the employees.
 The committee chair, who cannot be an administrative appointment, is elected by the committee members.
 A safety committee of the whole (all employees of the unit/division/department) is also appropriate.

 Each area/organizational unit safety committee chair will serve as a member of the Environmental Health and Safety Committee and report to that body the activities and unresolved safety concerns of the area/organizational unit.

-Communications with faculty, staff, students, local, state, and federal officials, and the broader community will be conducted in accordance with the established Emergency Communication Plan.
-All faculty, staff and students are encouraged to sign up with the designated alert system to ensure they receive the earliest possible notification of an event.
-Faculty, staff and students can register at https://www.getrave.com/login/clark.
+Communications with administrators, faculty, staff, students, local, state, and federal officials, and the broader community will be conducted in accordance with the established Emergency Communication Plan.
+All administrators, faculty, staff and students are automatically registered in the Rave alert notification system and will receive regular reminders from Emergency Management to confirm that a current, working cell number is properly listed within the Rave system.
+Administrators, faculty, staff and students can access Rave at https://www.getrave.com/login/clark.